hmans/xml-muncher/README.md

 # xml-muncher

 `xml-muncher` processes potentially humongous XML documents and extracts the elements you're interested in without blowing up your memory usage.
-It builds on top of `node-expat` and provides a simple API to retrieve just the data you're interested in.
+It builds on top of `node-expat` and provides a simple event-based API to retrieve just the data you care about.

 ## Basic Usage